skup0/AI-Exposure-Analysis/README.md

 MATH 1130 — AI Exposure & Wage Inequality Analysis (Canada)

 OVERVIEW
-This project was completed as part of MATH 1130 and analyzes how wages in Canada have evolved from 2012 to 2024, with a focus on occupational differences, regional patterns, AI exposure, skill gaps, and inequality.
+This project was completed as part of MATH 1130 group project and analyzes how wages in Canada have evolved from 2012 to 2024, with a focus on occupational differences, regional patterns, AI exposure, skill gaps, and inequality.